colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 window.fourInARowGame = new FourInARowGame();
 ```

-Now, ensure that the a HTTP server is running in the root of project and navigate to the server's address in your web browser.
+Now, ensure that an HTTP server is running from the root of your project and navigate to the server's address in your web browser.

-Open up the console your browser's developer tools (The keyboard shortcut to open in it Google Chrome is `CTRL` + `Shift` + `J`) in your web browser then enter in: `window.fourInARowGame`.
+Open up the console in your browser's developer tools (The keyboard shortcut to open in it Google Chrome is `CTRL` + `Shift` + `J`) in your web browser then enter in: `window.fourInARowGame`.
 You should see an output of the `FourInARowGame` instance object.
 In Google Chrome it looks like this:

 ```js
 FourInARowGame {startingColor: 'yellow', currentTurn: 'yellow', status: 'start', board: Array(6)}
 ```

-There is also the options to expand the object so you can view more details about the object.
+There is also the option to expand the object so you can view more details about the object.

-If you don't see some sort of representation of an `FourInARow` instance object then please go over your code and check that you've followed the instructions correctly!
+If you don't see some sort of representation of a `FourInARow` instance object then please go over your code and check that you've followed the instructions correctly!

 ### Play a (fake) move

 Now, call the `playMove()` method from the `FourInARow` instance, in the browser console window.

-First, store the state machine in an easier to reference variable called `game`:
+First, store the state machine in an easier-to-reference variable called `game`:

 ```js
 let game = window.fourInARowGame;